renpy/renpy/sphinx/source/screen_python.rst

 Many of the displayables created in the screen language take actions as arguments.
 An action is one of three things:

-* A callable python object (like a function or bound method) that takes no arguments.
+* A callable Python object (like a function or bound method) that takes no arguments.
 * An object of a class that inherits from the Action class.
 * A list of other Actions.